TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-6.md

 Since $T$ is a bijective homomorphism, it is an isomorphism.
 Therefore, $\text{Aut}(\mathbb{Z}_n) \approx U(n)$.

-### Theorem 6.5: Cayley’s Theorem
+### Theorem 6.5: Cayley's Theorem

 #### Statement
 Every group $G$ is isomorphic to a subgroup of the symmetric group on $G$.
 In other words, every group is isomorphic to a group of permutations.

 ---

-### Proof of Cayley’s Theorem
+### Proof of Cayley's Theorem

-To prove Cayley’s Theorem, we’ll construct an injective homomorphism from $G$ into the symmetric group $S_G$, the group of all permutations on the set $G$.
+To prove Cayley's Theorem, we'll construct an injective homomorphism from $G$ into the symmetric group $S_G$, the group of all permutations on the set $G$.
 We do this by associating each element of $G$ with a permutation (specifically, a left multiplication map).

 #### Step 1: Define Left Multiplication Maps